 - Be willing to participate in Pelotonia

-Applications for the next Undergraduate Pelotonia Fellowships will be due February 15, 2016, and are scored on the following criteria:
+Applications for the Undergraduate Pelotonia Fellowships are due February 17th, 2017, and scored on the following criteria:

 - Applicant strengths and research potential

 - Relevance of the project to cancer research

 2016 Undergraduate Student Pelotonia Fellows

 Project – The Role of Aryl Hydrocarbon Receptor Ligands in Response to IFN-γ releasing Natural Killer Cells.

 Summary – Evaluate how interferon gamma, a molecule released by cells in the immune system, affects the production of cancer cell proteins that have the ability to block immune cell development.
 This will provide insight on how leukemia, a cancer of the blood, evades the human body’s natural defense.